zilliztech/vts/docs/en/connector-v2/sink/Clickhouse.md

 ### save_mode_create_template

-Automatically create Doris tables using templates.
+Automatically create Clickhouse tables using templates.
 The table creation statements will be generated based on the upstream data types and schema.
 The default template can be modified as needed.

 Default template: